sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_26_HalfAdderFullAdderQuiz/Quiz01.md

 **Description**

-a) If C = 1 and D = 0, the Output at E will be 1, as it is the output of XOR gate.
-When two inputs are different for XOR gate, output will be 1.

-b) If C = 1 and D = 0, the Output at E will be 1, as it is the output of XOR gate.
-When two inputs are different for XOR gate, output will be 1.

-c) If C = 1 and D = 0, the Output at E will be 1, as it is the output of XOR gate.
-When two inputs are different for XOR gate, output will be 1.

-d) If C = 1 and D = 0, the Output at E will be 1, as it is the output of XOR gate.
+If C = 1 and D = 0, the Output at E will be 1, as it is the output of XOR gate.
 When two inputs are different for XOR gate, output will be 1.

 ---
 ---